Here's What You Need To Know About Infinity Stones Before The New Avengers Movie

 But given the fact that so much of the Infinity War trailer is set in and around Wakanda — and the fact that the "heart-shaped flower" seen in Black Panther grants the ability to commune with the dead — many have speculated that the Soul Stone will turn out to have something to do with vibranium.

 Where It Is Now: Your guess is as good as any.
-Unless you guess, "In Wakanda," in which case it's slightly better than most, probably.
+Unless you guess, "in Wakanda," in which case it's slightly better than most, probably.

 Sharon Stone